pirminis/hetzner-grafana/README.md

 - Copy `docker-compose.yml` to your desired folder
 - Open `docker-compose.yml` and modify `GF_SECURITY_ADMIN_USER`, `GF_SECURITY_ADMIN_PASSWORD` and `GRAPHITE_BASIC_AUTH_PASSWORD` to your desired values.
 These are your grafana login credentials.
-- Create `./nginx/graphite.conf` with content below:
+- Create `./nginx/graphite.conf` with the content below:
     ```
     server {
       listen 80;